sushiroll4093/clone/Production-Start.md

 Generate Assets
 ========

 Canvas needs to build a number of assets before it will work correctly.
 First, create the directories that will store the generated files.
+See the Canvas ownership section below in case you want to plan to assign ownership to canvasuser and the user does not exist yet.

     sysadmin@appserver:~$ cd /var/canvas
     sysadmin@appserver:/var/canvas$ mkdir -p log tmp/pids public/assets app/stylesheets/brandable_css_brands